-“Autonomy,” a brand new documentary that premiered at South by Southwest (SXSW), does extra than explain the technology behind how self-riding motors function.
+“Autonomy,” a brand new documentary that premiered at South by Southwest (SXSW), does more than explain the technology behind how self-riding motors function.
 Featuring perspectives from pioneers like Chris Urmson in addition to “engineers, laypeople, and the entirety in among,” director Alex Horwitz’s movie tackles the philosophical questions behind the idea of autonomy.

 “[The film is] extra approximately us and the way we are afraid to include era or prepared to embrace it,” Horowitz informed Cheddar in a joint interview with Urmston.
 “Why that might be, why we adore to give up manage or do not like to provide it up.”